commercialhaskell/rio/README.md

   recommended qualified names in the modules themselves.
 For example, `import qualified RIO.ByteString as B`.
 See the module documentation for more information.
+* Infix operators may be imported unqualified, with a separate import line if necessary.
+For example, `import RIO.Map ((?!), (\\))`.
+Do this only if your module contains no overlapping infix names, regardless of qualification.
+For instance, if you are importing both `RIO.Map.\\` and `RIO.List.\\` do not import either one unqualified.

 __TODO__ In the future, we may have editor integration or external tooling to help with import management.
 Also, see project template